dendronhq/dendron-site/vault/dendron.topic.pod-v2.ref.builtin.google-docs.export.md

 ## Requirements
 - Your Google Account must be onboarded to our service.

-_**Note**: This feature is currently in Beta and requires your Google Account to be onboarded to our service.
+    - > _**Note**: This feature is currently in Beta and requires your Google Account to be onboarded to our service.
 If you're interested in testing out this feature, please [sign up for the beta here](https://airtable.com/shrP1yKjIDPFU4wHN)
+- You must enable the `Export V2` functionality from your dendron.yml.
+See [[dendron.topic.pod-v2.quickstart]]

 ## Side Effects
 -  this pod will add `documentId`, `revisionId` and `uri` in the frontmatter of your note. `uri` points to the URL of the editor for the google doc created, making the note a [[proxy note|dendron.topic.special-notes#proxy-notes]].